The Man Who Shot Liberty Valance

 The Man Who Shot Liberty Valance (/ˈvæləns/) is a 1962 black and white American Western film directed by John Ford and starring John Wayne and James Stewart in their first film together.
-The screenplay by James Warner Bellah and Willis Goldbeck was adapted from a 1953 short story written by Dorothy M. Johnson.
+The screenplay by James Warner Bellah and Willis Goldbeck was adapted from a 1949 short story written by Dorothy M. Johnson.
 The supporting cast features Vera Miles, Lee Marvin, Edmond O'Brien, Andy Devine, John Carradine, Woody Strode, Strother Martin, and Lee Van Cleef.

 In 2007, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

 Near the turn of the 20th century, U.S. Senator Ransom "Ranse" Stoddard and his wife Hallie arrive in Shinbone, a frontier town in an unnamed Western state, to attend the funeral of Tom Doniphon.
 When asked by the local newspaper reporter why a senator would attend the funeral of a poor rancher, Stoddard answers with a story that flashes back 25 years.

-Entering the then-unincorporated territory as a young lawyer, Ranse is beaten and robbed by infamous outlaw Liberty Valance and his gang.
-Tom Doniphon and his handyman, Pompey, find Ranse and take him to Shinbone, where Tom's girlfriend, Hallie, treats his wounds.
-Ranse learns Valance frequently terrorizes Shinbone and the surrounding country since the local marshal, Link Appleyard, is too cowardly to stop him.
-Tom says Valance only understands force, but Ranse is determined to bring Valance to justice through the law.
+Entering the then-unincorporated territory (probably the future state of Colorado, as the Picketwire River is repeatedly mentioned throughout the story) as a young lawyer, Stoddard is beaten and robbed by infamous outlaw Liberty Valance and his gang.
+Tom Doniphon and his handyman, Pompey, find Stoddard and take him to Shinbone, where Doniphon's girlfriend, Hallie, treats his wounds.
+Stoddard learns Valance frequently terrorizes Shinbone and the surrounding country since the local marshal, Link Appleyard, is too cowardly to stop him.
+Doniphon says Valance only understands force, but Stoddard is determined to bring Valance to justice through the law.

-While establishing his practice, Ranse buses tables at Peter Ericson's steakhouse, where Hallie works, and befriends Dutton Peabody, the editor of the Shinbone Star newspaper.
-After learning Hallie is illiterate, Ranse opens a school for children and adults in the back of the newspaper's office.
+While establishing his practice, Stoddard buses tables at Peter Ericson's steakhouse, where Hallie works, and befriends Dutton Peabody, the editor of the Shinbone Star newspaper.
+After learning Hallie is illiterate, Stoddard opens a school for children and adults in the back of the newspaper's office.
 He also begins practicing with Peabody's old gun after Valance bullies him in the restaurant.
-Hallie tells Tom of Ranse's gun practice.
-Tom takes Ranse to his ranch for a shooting lesson, shows off renovations that are intended for his planned marriage to Hallie, and makes those intentions clear to Ranse.
-During the lesson, he tricks Ranse by shooting a paint can above his head and staining his clothes, telling Ranse he can expect the same kind of trickery from Valance.
-Ranse angrily punches Tom and leaves.
+Hallie tells Doniphon of Stoddard's gun practice.
+Doniphon takes Stoddard to his ranch for a shooting lesson, shows off renovations that are intended for his planned marriage to Hallie, and makes those intentions clear to Stoddard.
+During the lesson, he tricks Stoddard by shooting a paint can above his head and staining his clothes, telling Stoddard he can expect the same kind of trickery from Valance.
+Stoddard angrily punches Doniphon and leaves.

 Shinbone's men meet to elect two delegates to the upcoming statehood convention at the territorial capital.
-Tom refuses Ranse's nomination; ultimately, Ranse and Peabody are elected.
+Doniphon refuses Stoddard's nomination; ultimately, Stoddard and Peabody are elected.
 Valance, hired by the cattle barons who oppose statehood, fails to intimidate the voters into selecting him.
-Valance challenges Ranse to a gunfight.
-Tom offers to assist Ranse in leaving town, but Ranse stubbornly declines.
+Valance challenges Stoddard to a gunfight.
+Doniphon offers to assist Stoddard in leaving town, but Stoddard stubbornly declines.